micheleangioni/phalcon-confer/readme.md

 ### Empowering Teams

-Alternatively, ff your application has User Teams and you need to empower Teams of a Roles and Permission system, Confer can do it.
+Alternatively, if your application has User Teams and you need to empower Teams of a Roles and Permission system, Confer can do it.

-Let's say you have a `MyApp\Teams` model you want to add roles to.
+Let's say you have also a `MyApp\Teams` model and you want to add roles to Users separately for each Team they belong.
-It just need to extend the `MicheleAngioni\PhalconConfer\Models\AbstractConferTeamModel` and use the `MicheleAngioni\PhalconConfer\ConferTeamTrait` like so:
+You just need to also extend the `MicheleAngioni\PhalconConfer\Models\AbstractConferTeamModel` and use the `MicheleAngioni\PhalconConfer\ConferTeamTrait` to your Team model like so:

 ```php
 <?php